gcallah/Economics/Capitalism/capitalism.md

 "between different bands... [they exchanged] goods, services and people (marriage candidates)."
 This is not in essence different than the situation today, in which, within a family, communism is generally practiced, while market exchanges are a large part of the interactions between family and non-family members.
-It should be admitted here that there are very rare examples of hunter-gather groups that refuse to trade at all, for instance, in the Amazon.
+It should be admitted here that there are very rare examples of hunter-gather groups that refuse to trade at all.
 But as Lucassen notes, "Hunter-gatherers live in groups of a few dozen people, in which household, extended family, and band more or less coincide."
 These bands do not have an extensive division of labor; so the few hunter-gatherer groups that refuse to trade are not particularly different than a modern family that goes "off grid" in Alaska, and not a